Improvements we’re making across the TfL network

 🚌 Buses

-We’re also making upgrades to improve the reliability of bus journeys by upgrading traffic signalling and extending some bus lanes and the hours they operate.
+We’re upgrading traffic signalling, as well as extending some bus lanes and the hours they operate.
 This helps to ensure our buses get greater priority, making them more reliable and more convenient.

 🚶 Active travel